LaWebcapsule/directus9/docs/guides/migration/node.md

 :::tip Author: {{$frontmatter.author}}

-**Directus Version:** {{$frontmatter.directus_version}}
+**Directus9 Version:** {{$frontmatter.directus9_version}}

 :::

 ## Explanation

-Directus' schema migration endpoints allow users to retrieve a project's data model and apply changes to another project.
+Directus9' schema migration endpoints allow users to retrieve a project's data model and apply changes to another project.

-This is useful if you make changes to a data model in a development project and need to apply them to a production project, or to move from a self-hosted project to Directus Cloud.
+This is useful if you make changes to a data model in a development project and need to apply them to a production project, or to move from a self-hosted project to Directus9 Cloud.

 ## How-To Guide